 The overhead of the ensemble approach was evaluated as well.
-For a small number of ensemble members the scaling behavior was analyzed with the help of the performance metrics, as shown in Table 12.
+For a small number of ensemble members the scaling behavior was analyzed with the help of the performance metrics, as shown in Table 11.
 Larger number of ensemble members were also tested in the context of D2.2.
 Overall there is a growing datasize for additional ensemble members, which is compensated by the growing I/O bandwidth when using more computing elements of JUQUEEN.
 On the other site the overall MPI time increased, while the total time kept quite stable.
 This behaviour is mainly influenced due to the metric calculation and the selected benchmark case, which was just copied multiple times.
 While the number of computing elements increased, there is one process defining the critical path of the application.
 This path stays mostly unchanged even if there are new members involved.
-Due to the metric average calculation the overall MPI delay increases, as more members have to wait for the critical path.